C-1: DEVELOPING THE COURSE OFFERING

 Principles Related to Developing the Course Offering

-Developing the course offering is a shared responsibility of the academic units and the Office of the University Registrar.
+Developing the course offering is a shared responsibility of the academic units and the Office of the University Registrar at University Park and the Commonwealth campus registrar offices.
 The academic units are responsible for determining which courses they will offer, section size and the number of offered sections, and the assignment of teaching faculty.
 The Registrar's Office is responsible for assigning general-purpose classrooms, recording college/department-controlled learning space, and publishing the Schedule of Courses.
 A joint responsibility is to distribute the assigned times such that courses and sections are appropriately distributed across the days of the week and periods of the day.
 This is required to maximize scheduling opportunities for students and to maximize the scheduling of learning space.